Mrs. Dawn Schwenk, RN, CSN, MS

 In October 2018, the Pennsylvania School Code was amended to include a section on Sun Protection Measures for Students.
 Section 1414.10 states that a school entity shall allow the application of sunscreen during school hours, at a school-sponsored activity, or while under the supervision of school personnel.
 Review the full legislation, which is available on the Pennsylvania General Assembly’s website: www.legis.state.pa.us.

 Parents/guardians may choose to supply their child with non-aerosol topical sunscreen, if it is approved by the U.S. Food and Drug Administration.
-Parents/guardians and students must complete, sign, and submit a Sunscreen Form in order for their child to apply sunscreen during school hours, at a school-sponsored activity, or while under the supervision of school personnel.
+Parents/guardians and students must complete, sign, and submit a Sunscreen Permission Form annually when completing the PowerSchool registration online for their child to apply sunscreen during school hours, at a school-sponsored activity, or while under the supervision of school personnel.

 A school may cancel or restrict the possession, application, or use of a non-aerosol topical sunscreen product by a student if any of the following occurs: